codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 some maintenance issues along the road - some might appear in the very beginning, such as pluralization.
 So, please, don't try this if your project will contain more than a couple of pages.

-Some frameworks will sport their own i18n packages.
-Those usually are a more powerful version of the above approach, but including features needed for real localization, such as plural forms and string replacement.
-You're free to use those if you feel like, but you might find bothering to edit array source files, having to deal with pure code issues (such as string scaping and so on).
-The main pro here is integration with the environment you're using - the framework is called _full-stack_ for a reason, right?

-However, the most classic way and often taken as reference for i18n and l10n is a [Unix tool called `gettext`][gettext].
-It dates back to 1995 and is still the most complete implementation for translating software.
+The most classic way and often taken as reference for i18n and l10n is a [Unix tool called `gettext`][gettext].
+It dates back to 1995 and is still a complete implementation for translating software.
 It is pretty easy to get running, while it still sports powerful supporting tools.
 It's about Gettext we will be talking here.
 Also, to help you not get messy over the command-line, we will be presenting a great GUI application that can be used to easily update your l10n source files.

+### Other tools

+There are common libraries used that support Gettext, and other implementations of i18n.
+Some of the may seem easier to install, or sport additional features or i18n file formats.
+In this document we focus on the tools provided with the PHP core, but here we list others for completion:

+- [oscarotero/Gettext][oscarotero]: Gettext support with an OO interface; includes improved helper functions, powerful extractors for several file formats (some of them not supported natively by the `gettext` command), and can also export to other formats besides `.mo/.po` files.
+Can be useful if you need to integrate your translation files into other parts of the system, like a JavaScript interface.
+- [symfony/translation][symfony]: supports a lot of different formats, but recommends using verbose XLIFF's.
+Doesn't include helper functions nor a built-in extractor, but supports placeholders using `strtr()` internally.
+- [zend/i18n][zend]: supports array and INI files, or Gettext formats.
+Implements a caching layer to save you from reading the filesystem every time.
+Also includes view helpers, and locale-aware input filters and validators.
+However, it has no message extractor.

+Other frameworks also include i18n modules, but those are not available outside of their codebases:
+- [Laravel] supports basic array files, has no automatic extractor but includes a `@lang` helper for template files.
+- [Yii] supports array, Gettext and database-based translation, and includes a messages extractor.
+It is backed by the [`Intl`][intl] extension, available since PHP 5.3, and based on the [ICU project]; this enables Yii to run powerful replacements, like spelling out numbers, formatting dates, times, intervals, currency and ordinals.

+If you decide to go for one of the libraries that provide no extractors, you may want to use the gettext formats, so you can use the original gettext toolchain (including Poedit) as described in the rest of the chapter.

 ## Gettext